deco3500-2019/muffinmadness/README.md

 ctrl + shift + m
 ```
 8. Continue to select Pixel 2 XL from the dropdown menu which normally is set to responsive.
 This can be found on the far left on the device toolbar that comes up after you finished step 6.

+# Thank You!
+We in team Muffin Madness would like to thank you for your time looking at our project.
+It is a rare thing to get people's attention in a world of constant distractions and we appreciate that you are spending your valuable time having a look at our project.